-Ryan Cooke works for CBC out of its bureau in St. John's.
+Ryan Cooke is a journalist in St. John's.

 Latest from Ryan Cooke